TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/islonglogin.md

 # We ran diagnostics on your resource and found an issue

 <!--issueDescription-->
-We identified that logging to <!--$DatabaseName-->DatabaseName<!--/$DatabaseName--> on server <!--$ServerName-->ServerName<!--/$ServerName--> is taking longer than usual time.
+We identified that logging to <!--$DatabaseName-->DatabaseName<!--/$DatabaseName--> on server <!--$ServerName-->ServerName<!--/$ServerName--> is taking longer than the usual time.

 This typically means that logins are taking longer than 14 seconds.
-The most likely cause is either SQL server is having issues with performance or xdbhost is having issues in duplicating the socket to SQL, or both.
+The most likely cause is either SQL server is having issues with performance, xdbhost is having issues in duplicating the socket to SQL, or both.
 <!--/issueDescription-->

 ## **Recommended Documents**
 * [Azure SQL Database Connectivity Architecture](https://docs.microsoft.com/azure/sql-database/sql-database-connectivity-architecture)
-* [This article](https://docs.microsoft.com/azure/sql-database/sql-database-develop-direct-route-ports-adonet-v12)  discusses the port ranges for connections inside and outside of Azure due to the connection policy.
+* [This article](https://docs.microsoft.com/azure/sql-database/sql-database-develop-direct-route-ports-adonet-v12)  discusses the port ranges for connections inside and outside of Azure due to the connection policy